pablo-gf/liboqs/tests/ct_tooling/README.md

 Once the script builds each configuration into a build folder, it calls the test execution script (`test.sh`) on the build folder generated.

 2. **Test execution**
 Then, the `test.sh` script is tasked with executing the tool's test on selected liboqs algorithms.
 It retrieves the OQS enabled algorithms using the helpers module, and starts the constant time testing on each one of the variants that are returned.
-Each tool has a different process through which it parses the tool's output to keep unique instances of the warnings, which are further detailed in their respective README files: [ValgrindVarlat's README](liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md) and [MemSan's README](liboqs/tests/ct_tooling/tools/memsan/README.md).
+Each tool has a different process through which it parses the tool's output to keep unique instances of the warnings, which are further detailed in their respective README files: [Valgrind-Varlat's README](liboqs/tests/ct_tooling/tools/valgrind_varlat/README.md) and [MemSan's README](liboqs/tests/ct_tooling/tools/memsan/README.md).

 ### Output Structure
 The workflow organizes test outputs into log files that capture unique warnings for each algorithm.
 These logs are categorized into concrete subdirectories based on the compiler and build configuration (`gcc_14_auto`, `clang_generic`, ...), which then contain further subdivisions by optimization levels (`O0`, `O1`, ...) and algorithm types (`kem` or `sig`).
 The structure is as follows: